United Ministries serves and empowers those on the transformative journey to self-sufficiency.

 Through three key focus areas:

 - Education and Employment – Our Adult Education program helps individuals prepare for the GED Exam with caring one-on-one tutors and a self-paced curriculum.
-Our Employment Readiness program helps people to find and keep quality employment by providing soft skills and technical job training; assistance with earning certifications; and help with resume writing, interview skills, the job search and removing barriers to employability.
+Our Striving to Thrive program helps people find and keep quality employment by providing soft skills and technical job training; assistance with earning certifications; and help with resume writing, interview skills, the job search and removing barriers to employability.

-- Crisis Assistance – We offer financial assistance with rent, utilities, food and life-sustaining medications.
+- Emergency Assistance – We offer financial assistance with rent, utilities, food and life-sustaining medications.
 Families receiving assistance meet with volunteers to discuss their needs and identify solutions.

 - Homeless Services – In addition to providing basic services such as showers and laundry, the Place of Hope day shelter provides case management through which the root causes of homelessness are addressed.
-Our Interfaith Hospitality Network partners with congregations to offer temporary housing and meals for homeless families with children while working with participants to achieve a long term solution to their homelessness.
+Our Housing program offers emergency shelter for up to 12 weeks for families with children.
+For qualified participants, longer-term interim housing is available.

 In addition to transforming the lives of those we serve, our work also results in a significant return for the community through reduced use of public benefits, reduced unemployment, and increased participation in the community’s life and economy.
 We are also proud to have recently received the highest possible four-star rating from Charity Navigator (CN).
 This exceptional rating is awarded to organizations that CN deems to be financially healthy, accountable, and transparent based on their extensive rating system.